graphql/graphql-spec/spec/Section 3 -- Type System.md

    wrapping types must not be member types of a Union.
 3. A union type may declare that it implements one or more unique interfaces.
-4. Each member of a union must be a super-set of all union-implemented
+4. Each member of a union must be a super-set of all union-implemented interfaces.
+Moreover, each union member must declare that it implements each interface declared on the union:
-   interfaces:
    1. Let this union type be {implementingType}.
    2. For each member type of {implementingType}:
       1. Let this member type be {memberType}.
+      2. For each interface declared implemented by {implementingType}.
+         1. Let the implemented type be {implementedType}.
-      2. For each interface declared implemented as {implementedType}, {IsValidImplementation(memberType, implementedType)} must be {true}.
+         2. {IsValidImplementation(memberType, implementedType)} must be {true}.
+         3. Let the set of types declared as implemented by {memberType} be {memberImplementedTypes}.
+         4. {memberImplementedTypes} must contain {implementedType}.

 ### Union Extensions